-I don't think I've been provided with sufficient information to suggest Mr E didn't understand he didn't have to say yes to the agreement or that he didn't understand he could walk away without entering into it.
-He was provided with a 14 day cooling off period and he'd been a member of an Az timeshare for some time so I think it's likely he would have known what to expect and have been quite familiar with the sales process.
+I don't think I've been provided with sufficient information to suggest Mr S didn't understand he didn't have to say yes to the agreement or that he didn't understand he could walk away without entering into it.
+He was provided with a 14 day cooling off period and I think that was a reasonable amount of time for him to consider the paperwork and make an informed decision.

-Overall, I'm not persuaded that Mr E's ability to exercise choice was - or was likely to have been - significantly impaired contrary to Regulation 7 of the CPUT Regulations.
+Overall, I'm not persuaded that Mr S's ability to exercise choice was - or was likely to have been - significantly impaired contrary to Regulation 7 of the CPUT Regulations.

-Mr E says that he was offered a special one off, time limited, price to accept the agreement and that was an aggressive sales practice in contravention of Schedule 1, clause 5 of CPUT.
+Mr S says that he was offered a special one off, time limited, price to accept the agreement and that was an aggressive sales practice in contravention of Schedule 1, clause 5 of CPUT.
 I've not seen any supportive evidence to suggest that was the case and I don't, therefore, think Tandem were unreasonable to reject that complaint point.

-Mr E also claims that an unfair relationship existed because he wasn't told about the commission Az received from the lender.
+Mr S also claims that an unfair relationship existed because he wasn't told about the commission Az received from the lender.
 But Tandem have confirmed that no commission was paid in this case, so I think it's unlikely a court would find there was an unfair relationship for that reason.

-Mr E says that an unfair relationship also existed because he wasn't offered a choice of lenders.
-But the Initial Disclosure Form did provide a list of alternative lenders so I can't say that was true.
-Az wasn't acting as an agent of Mr E but as the supplier of contractual rights he obtained under the Purchase Agreement.
-And, in relation to the loan, it doesn't look like it was the Supplier's role to make an impartial or disinterested recommendation or to give Mr E advice or information on that basis.
-However, even if it's right to suggest that Mr E should have been presented with a greater range of lenders to choose from, there's little to nothing to demonstrate that he has suffered a financial loss because he entered into a credit agreement with this particular lender rather than another one.
+Mr S says that an unfair relationship also existed because he wasn't offered a choice of lenders.
+Az wasn't acting as an agent of Mr S but as the supplier of contractual rights he obtained under the Purchase Agreement.
+And, in relation to the loan, it doesn't look like it was the Supplier's role to make an impartial or disinterested recommendation or to give Mr S advice or information on that basis.
+However, even if it's right to suggest that Mr S should have been presented with a greater range of lenders to choose from, there's little to nothing to demonstrate that he has suffered a financial loss because he entered into a credit agreement with this particular lender rather than another one.
 And, for that reason, I'm not persuaded that created or contributed to an unfair relationship on this occasion given the facts and circumstances of this complaint.

-I don't, therefore, think Tandem were wrong to reject the claim under s140A.
+I don't, therefore, think Tandem were wrong to reject the claim under \$140A.